 This is a language skills course emphasizing remedial grammar, paragraph writing, the basic terminology used to analyse literature, and the study of various forms of literature.

-Alberta Education Course Equivalency: English 10-1 Prerequisite: AFL 009 with a minimum grade of B or equivalent or permission from the Program Chair
+Alberta Education Course Equivalency: English 10-1

+Prerequisite: AFL 100 or equivalent or permission from the Program Chair.